orbs-network/rewards-distributor-v2/shared/USAGE.md

 ## Step 1 Alternative: History downloader with data about all delegates

+This is useful for UI tools that show network-wide statistics and analytics.
+Normally, the history downloader only cares about the delegate doing the distribution.
+In this mode, it will download history for everybody.

 ```js
 // when creating, add 'true' at the last argument
 const historyDownloader = new HistoryDownloader(guardianAddress, genesisBlockNumber, true);